terbabytes/wdprojstontiumpablo/README.md

 <details>
   <summary>Legacy Game (😁)</summary>
-  **Description**:
+  Description:
-  - Short gameplay focused on art and page formatting.
+  - Short gameplay focused on art and page formatting. <br>
-   - A somewhat accurate model of the edge was made (except for the broken PCs on the floor)
+   - A somewhat accurate model of the edge was made (except for the broken PCs on the floor) <br>
-  - Tileset is finalized
+  - Tileset is finalized <br>
   - ONLY ISSUE: I can't get the color to change that one dialogue box, but it still does output the hex code color.

   **Files**: